s204475/s204475.github.io/index.markdown

   <br><br>

     You can explore this data yourself by toggling the various police districts in San Francisco.
 Each district is represented by a different color, with overlapping bars indicating the intensity of incidents.
 The hover tool provides additional context, showing the exact count of crimes for each hour and district.
+Additionally, you can select different years in the multi-select tool on the left top of the figure.

   </p>
 </div>